eclipse-simrel/.github/wiki/SimRel/Simultaneous_Release_Cycle_FAQ.md

 cycle, four times a year.
 The project needs to declare its intention to join before the +0 (Friday) of the M1 release week.
-The "statement of intent" is still exactly the same as today: projects must formally announce their participation on the cross-projects-issues-dev mailing list.
+The "statement of intent" is still exactly the same as today: projects must formally announce their participation on the simrel-dev mailing list.

 Once a year, EMO will take care of organizing the “opt-in” process as it